fabianlee/spring-boot-web-with-spring-cloud-vault/README.md

 blog: https://fabianlee.org/2023/11/10/vault-hashicorp-vault-deployed-into-kubernetes-cluster-for-secret-management/

-# Adding Vault sidecar
+# (Optional) Vault sidecar

-Even though the Spring Cloud Vault libraries allow a Spring application to fetch secrets directly from a Vault server, there are a multiple reasons you may want still to run a Vault sidecar:
+Even though the Spring Cloud Vault libraries allow a Spring application to fetch secrets directly from a Vault server, there are multiple reasons you may want still to run a Vault sidecar:

   * Your particular app language does not have a fully-featured Vault client library
   * You want to shield your application from Vault server configuration details
   * You have a legacy application that must continue reading config/secrets from the filesystem/environment

-This project also supports pointing at the Vault sidecar as well (http://localhost:8082).
+This project supports pointing at the Vault sidecar as well, http://localhost:8082

-## Create bootJar and OCI image with Docker
+## Create bootJar and OCI image with Docker manually

 ```
 ./gradlew